anninahelmy/cg-hs2019/Serie 3/assignment3_kiener_portmann/readme.txt

 For the phong shaded objects we just implemented the given formula with the vertex normals of vertices A, B and C (or p0, p1 and p2) and again, normalized the vectors after interpolating them.
 Draw_mode_ decides whether the object needs to be flat shaded or phong shaded.

 4. After havin done this everything looked OK but the toon_faces.
 We had some weird black strips.
 Debugging this was quite hard.
-We changed the scene.sce file to better understand the error.
+We changed the scene.sce file many times to better understand the error (-> toon_faces_debug).
 The stripes had exactly the color of the background.
 After playing around with the scene.sce we got the impression that something's wrong with the shadow (see toon_faces_debug_[...]).
 So we changed the scene.cpp file in a way that we trace the shadow to see where it's coming from (which color it has)(toon_faces_debug_traced-shadows).